JaneliaSciComp/SongExplorer/README.md

 models with many layers converge.
 See [He, Zhang, Ren, and Sun (2015;
 arXiv](https://arxiv.org/abs/1512.03385).

+* `weights seed` specifies whether to randomize the initial weights or not.  a value of -1 results in different values for each fold.  they are also different each time you run `x-validate`.  any other number results in a set of initial weights that is unique to that number across all folds and repeated runs.

+* `batch seed` similarly specifies whether to randomize the order in which samples are drawn from the groundtruth data set during training.  a value of "-1" results in a different order for each fold and run;  any other number results in a unique order specific to that number across folds and runs.

-To search for the optimal value for a particular hyperparameter, first choose how many folds you want to partition your ground-truth data into using `k-fold`.
-Then set the hyperparameter of interest to the first value you want to try and choose a name for the `Logs Folder` such that its prefix will be shared across all of the hyperparameters values you plan to validate.
+To perform a simple grid search for the optimal value for a particular hyperparameter, first choose how many folds you want to partition your ground-truth data into using `k-fold`.
+Then set the hyperparameter of interest to the first value you want to try and choose a name for the `Logs Folder` such that its prefix will be shared across all of the hyperparameter values you plan to validate.
 Suffix any additional hyperparameters of interest using underscores.
 (For example, to search mini-batch and keep track of kernel size and feature maps, use "mb-64_ks129_fm64".)
+If your models is small, use `models_per_job` in "configuration.pysh" to train multiple folds on a GPU.
 Click the `X-Validate` button and then `DoIt!`.
 One classifier will be trained for each fold, using it as the validation set and the remaining folds for training.
 Separate files and subdirectories are created in the `Logs Folder` that are suffixed by the fold number and the letter "k".
 Plot overlayed training curves with the `Accuracy` button, as before.
-Repeat the above procedure for each of remaining hyperparameter values you want to try (e.g. "mb-128_ks129_fm64", "mb-256_ks129_fm64", etc.).
+Repeat the above procedure for each of remaining hyperparameter values you want to try (e.g.
+"mb-128_ks129_fm64", "mb-256_ks129_fm64", etc.).
 Then use the `Compare` button to create a figure of the cross-validation data over the hyperparameter values, specifying the prefix that the logs folders have in common ("mb" in this case).
 Output are three files:

 * "[suffix]-compare-confusion-matrices.pdf" contains the summed confusion matrix for each of the values tested.